Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Introduction

-First, our novel flattened systolic-array optimization (\textit{Pathway 1}) achieves a higher attainable compute utilisation.
-The \((M, K, N)\) matrix multiplication typically has \(N \ll K\) because of the memory capacity wall.\footnote{All KVs must be stored, so the batch size (the \(N\) dimension) is kept lower than the hidden size (\(K\)).
-While various offloading techniques are available~\cite{deepspeedinference}, they complicate system-level trade-offs and tend to make the system more memory I/O--bound.} Our flattened systolic array thus brings a more effective utilization of the multiplication resources, as illustrated in \Cref{fig:sa_compare_plot} and \Cref{fig:sa_compare_analysis}.
-Second, we apply an \textit{asymmetric quantization strategy} (\textit{Pathway~2}), where Weights(W)/Activations(A)/KV Cache(KV) can be set to different arithmetic widths and precisions to address both memory bandwidth and capacity limitations.
-With more aggressive W and KV cache quantization such as \(W_{mxint4}, A_{mxint8}, KV_{mxint4}\), we free up more space in HBM for data scaling (e.g., larger batch sizes).
-We strategically integrate and enhance state-of-the-art (SOTA) optimization schemes for quantization, incorporating techniques such as micro-scaling \cite{microscaling}, output-norm-guided Hessian-based iterative optimization \cite{frantar2022gptq}, and selective rotation \cite{QuaRot}.
-Our final quantization results demonstrate SOTA performance, effectively reducing limitations related to both memory bandwidth and capacity.
-Finally, we design and implement PLENA with a custom ISA to have native support for FlashAttention (\textit{Pathway 3}), since \Cref{fig:Flops_breakdown} shows that attention dominates at longer context lengths.
-We present a novel approach for effectively supporting FlashAttention on systolic-array-based architectures that avoids excessive off-chip memory I/O during attention.
-Together, these three optimizations yield significantly higher utilization than conventional square-shaped systolic-array accelerators.
-The main contributions of our work are as follows:
+First, our novel flattened systolic array (\textit{Pathway 1}) resolves the architectural mismatch caused by the typical square-shaped GEMM used for inference, achieving a higher compute utilization of multiplication resources as illustrated in \Cref{fig:sa_compare_plot,fig:sa_compare_analysis}.
+Second, we apply an \textit{asymmetric quantization strategy} with Post-Training Quantization (PTQ) optimizations (\textit{Pathway~2}), where Weights(W)/Activations(A)/KV Cache(KV) can be set to different precisions to alleviate both memory bandwidth and capacity walls.
+With more aggressive W and KV cache quantization, we free up more space in HBM for data scaling (e.g., supporting larger batch sizes). \Cref{fig:motivation} shows how these pathways together can \textbf{increase the utilization} compared to the conventional square-shaped GEMM hardware without any optimization.
+Finally, as \Cref{fig:Flops_breakdown} shows that attention dominates the compute at longer context lengths, we design PLENA’s custom ISA and novel architecture to effectively support FlashAttention (\textit{Pathway~3})—an IO-aware, fused attention algorithm that substantially reduces off-chip memory traffic~\cite{FlashAttention}.
+This reduces the likelihood of attention operations saturating memory bandwidth, thereby diminishing the wall’s effect.

+Together, these optimization pathways yield significantly higher utilization than conventional square-shaped systolic-array accelerators.
+The main contributions are as follows:

-\begin{itemize}[leftmargin=1em] \item We analytically characterize the bandwidth and capacity memory walls in agentic LLM inference and show that existing systolic-array accelerators are normally under-utilized when running this workload.
+\begin{itemize}[leftmargin=1em] \item We analytically characterize the bandwidth and capacity memory walls in agentic LLM inference and show that existing systolic-array accelerators are normally heavily under-utilized when running agentic workloads.